CU2018/C_U-Fish-Blender/Project Documents/Project Logs.md

 * Reason: it doesn't work when I selected two objects
 * Solution: use Join (ctrl + j) to make them the same object and then using Shift+1

+### [Solved]Cannot using "I" to insert keyframes

+* Reason: there was an error "Keying set failed to insert any keyframes" when I pressed "I"
+* Solution: find keyframe sets and clear all keyframe sets